Galectin-4: Clinical significance

+Cancer

 Gal-4 which has been detected in many cancer has involved in association with the development and sequence of pancreatic carcinoma, hepatocellular carcinoma, Colorectal cancer (CRC), breast carcinoma, gastric cancer, and lung cancer (Rechreche et al., 1997; Hippo et al., 2001; Hayashi et al., 2013; Belo et al., 2013; Cai et al., 2014).
-Afterall, it plays contradictory roles in different type of cancer cell.
+After all, it plays contradictory roles in different type of cancer cell.
 In addition to that, it has been found in serum of some cancer patients (Kim et al., 2013; Cai et al., 2014; Barrow et al., 2011; Barrow et al., 2013).
 Till now, in spite of a number of published data regarding galectin-4 expression in cancer, the available information has remained very much limited.
 Among these cancers, only the role of galectin-4 in CRC development has been revealed explicitly.